 Disclosure: We were sent the Jolly Phonics products free for the purpose of this review.
 All opinions are my own.
-This post contains affiliate links see our disclosure policy for more information.
+This post contains affiliate links please see our disclosure policy for more information.

 My kids love going to school, they soak up every piece of information and thrive on learning something new every day.
-They are always keen to continue the learning at home too and I want to do my best to support them.
+They are always keen to continue learning at home too and I want to do my best to support them.
 Jolly Phonics sent us some of their fantastic phonics resources to review recently and the kids were delighted.

 Jolly Phonics is a programme that teaches children to read and write using synthetic phonics.
 Used in over 100 countries they are the leading synthetic publisher and the most experienced.
-They offer a 7 year school programme that not only teaches phonics, but spelling, punctuation and grammar.
+They offer a 7 year school programme that not only teaches phonics, but spelling, punctuation, and grammar.

 What Is Synthetic Phonics

 Synthetic phonics is a method of teaching reading, children are taught to read letters of groups of letters by saying the sounds they represent.
 It first teaches the sound of the letters and then moves on to blending the sounds together to learn the pronunciation of whole words.